8/1/2024

 Matt Lucey

 The important thing is we did the right thing.
-We fixed the equipment as it should be fixed.
-And we expect to get a good run out of the equipment.
+We fixed the equipment as it should be fixed, and we expect to get a good run out of the equipment.
 So while displeased with the extended period, I have no doubt that the turnaround, which can only be judged by the time of our next turnaround, should be a good run.

 speaker

-Neil Mendo
+Neil Meadow

 speaker